MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling: Model Details

-The autoregressive RNN for $f_0(t)$ generation consists of a single-layer Bi-LSTM and a 2-layer GRU that autoregressively sample the deviation in pitch from note. \cite{wang2018autoregressive} previously proposed using autoregressive RNN to sample $f_0(t)$ for speech.
-As the $f_0(t)$ is generated by adding the deviation from the note pitch, a stacked dilated 1-D convolution~\citep{vanwavenet} is used to generate the rest of synthesis parameters given both $\vc(t)$ and $f_0(t)$ as condition.
-The stacked convolution consists of 4 stacks, and each stack has five layers of 1-D convolution with exponentially increasing dilation rate followed by ReLU activation~\citep{maas2013rectifier} and layer normalization~\citep{ba2016layer}.
-The autoregressive RNN outputs in the semitone range of $[-1, 1]$.
-The final $f_0(t)$ is predicted by adding the note pitch in the semitone scale.
+\paragraph{Generating the Rest of the Synthesis Parameters} A stack of dilated 1-D convolution layers, \textit{a la} WaveNet~\citep{vanwavenet}, is used to generate the rest of synthesis parameters, i.e., the base amplitude for the note, $a(t)$, the harmonic amplitudes, $\vh(t)$, and the noise magnitudes $\bm{\eta}(t)$.
+This network uses the predicted $f_0(t)$, and concatenated expression control vector, $\vc(t)$, as conditioning.
+This network consists of 4 convolutional stacks, with each stack having five layers of 1-D convolution with exponentially increasing dilation rate followed by ReLU activation~\citep{maas2013rectifier} and layer normalization~\citep{ba2016layer}.
+For clarity, we refer to this network as the ``Dilated CNN.''

-The conditioning sequence input is mapped to a dimension of 256 by a linear layer before being sent into an autoregressive RNN and dilated convolution network.
+The conditioning sequence input is mapped to a 256-dimensional vector by a linear layer before being sent into an autoregressive RNN and dilated convolution network.
 If trained on the multi-instrument dataset, a 64-dimension instrument embedding is concatenated after the linear layer.
-The autoregressive RNN in the Synthesis Generator has a hidden dimension of 256.
-A dropout of rate 0.5 is applied to all GRU units and autoregressive input during training to avoid overfitting and exposure bias.
+A dropout of rate 0.5 is applied to all GRU units, and during training the input is teacher-forced to avoid overfitting and exposure bias.

 The full details of the dilated convolutional network architecture are shown in Table~\ref{dilated-conv}.